dltmjk/ellul/content/zettelkasten/literature notes/Honour/Haskell.TheWasteBooks.md

 	1. Sullivan (2022b, p.
 128) argues that it is not the opacity of an ML model that potentially hinders understanding, but rather the ‘link uncertainty’ attached to it, that is, “the amount, kind, and quality of scientific and empirical evidence supporting the link connecting the model to the target-phenomenon
 	2. "As a main example, Sullivan discusses Schelling’s model of segregation: Here, it seems irrelevant how the model is implemented for it to promote understanding of segregation phenomena in cities; all that matters is that we know how to connect its in- and outputs to evidence about people’s housing behavior."
 	3. Scientists may gain "objectual understanding" from the outputs of a DNN system
 		1. "As Räz and Beisbart (2022, p.
-12) argue, scientists might gain objectual under standing directly from the use of ML models like AlphaFold2, where objectual understanding concerns a subject matter or phenomenon on the whole, as in ‘S understands P’; P being the relevant topic, subject matter, or phenomenon,6 Thus, scientists might understand ‘the protein universe’ better, directly from AlphaFold2’s outputs.
+12) argue, scientists might gain objectual under standing directly from the use of ML models like AlphaFold2, where objectual understanding concerns a subject matter or phenomenon on the whole, as in ‘S understands P’; P being the relevant topic, subject matter, or phenomenon, Thus, scientists might understand ‘the protein universe’ better, directly from AlphaFold2’s outputs.
 But this contrasts with understanding why proteins fold the way they do, where ‘understanding why’ is usually taken to be intimately connected to explanations."
 			1. Similar to other scientific instruments.
 For example, a microscope engenders objectual understanding.
 			2. However - "Stated differently, even though AlphaFold2 has increased our understanding of protein folds, it hasn’t rendered protein folding any more understandable, by virtue of falling short of providing a mechanism—something that could explain why proteins fold the way they do.
 Hence, even if some things may be understood more or less directly with the help of models like AlphaFold2, it remains fair to say that the amount of understanding that transpires from opaque ML models is in general rather limited, and to some extent even ‘off-target’."
 	4. Therefore, we need to understand how the model relates to a particular target.